 Despite internal setbacks and external actors having diminished America’s relative geopolitical strength compared to its 20th century height, America is still superior to any single competitor and remains fully capable of sustaining a massive and powerful presence in areas of vital interest.

 But the commerce-based, expansionary reverse-mercantilism model that worked so well for American dominance in the Cold War and 1990s is becoming obsolete as the fundamentals shift.
 It’s not going to last.
-Part of our general need for structural and ideological rethinking is that we need to also rethink our geopolitical strategy.
+Part of our general need for structural and ideological rethinking is that we also need to rethink our geopolitical strategy.

 America can continue following the logic of neoliberalism, or it can pursue a different model.
 Let’s take an applied history approach to examine two possible models, and their historical analogues, for America’s current situation and the strategic possibilities it offers:

 - Indirect-Universal model: Expansionary neoliberalism.
 Continue to follow the current geopolitical course.
-While America was capable of sustaining this strategy throughout the 20th century due to its economic might, in the 21st century, this strategy has set America on the path to becoming a power based primarily on its reserve currency and military.
+While America was capable of sustaining this strategy throughout the 20th century due to its economic might, in the 21st century this strategy has set America on the path to becoming a power based primarily on its reserve currency and military.
 In light of a relatively declining output economy, this strategy is unlikely to be sustainable for long.
-Furthermore, it is likely to lead to one of a few logical conclusions: the first possibility is stumbling into a disastrous Pacific War with China.
+Furthermore, it is likely to lead to one of a few logical conclusions.
+The first possibility is stumbling into a disastrous Pacific War with China.
 The second possibility is continuing to expand political responsibilities until there is a contingency that breaks the proverbial camel’s fiscal back.
 Third, a gradual loss of geopolitical power due to deficit-based economics, which will culminate in a forced reduction of influence once the American-led financial order shifts to reflect the real economic strength of China.
 In each scenario, America’s geopolitical position diminishes against its will.

 - Formal-Consolidated model: Formalization and retrenchment.
 Explicitly make clear what America today is: a fully sovereign dominion with a core population and territory, and vital interests around the world.
 Then take a full and honest audit of who in this dominion wields power and holds assets: governmental, military, informational, ideological, cultural, and commercial.
 Assign formal responsibilities to those who wield real power at all levels, inclusive of the private sector.
 Openly and honestly acknowledge the zones of the two other fully sovereign powers on earth: Russia and China.
 Then come to a mutually-agreed-upon bilateral modus vivendi with each power.
 Possibly acknowledge the zones of quasi-sovereign emerging powers.
 Determine which vassal states are necessary to core American interests and which ones are not.
 Discharge those vassal states which are not, or those which cause unnecessary friction inside the American dominion or with Russia or China.